KresimirCosic/express-typescript-boilerplate/README.md

 DNS.3 = localhost
 ```

-> I would change only the `C = HR` and `L = Tenja` parts, but don't believe it too necessary, since it's just information.
+> I would change only the `C = HR` and `L = Tenja` parts, but don't believe it's too necessary, since it's just irrelevant information - I entered my country and city name.
 The way to create these has been found on this [Stack Overflow issue](https://stackoverflow.com/questions/21397809/create-a-trusted-self-signed-ssl-cert-for-localhost-for-use-with-express-node).

-- Now (while inside the `my-app/backend/src/ssl/) directory, use this command to create the certificate and key:
+- Now (while inside the `my-app/backend/src/ssl/`) directory, use this command to create the certificate and key:

 ```sh
 $ openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout cert.key -out cert.pem -config req.cnf -sha256